 Why Choose Turkey for Smart Lens (Trifocal IOL) Surgery?

-Many patients choose Turkey for smart lens surgery because eye centers that serve international patients often provide structured evaluation, advanced diagnostics, and an organized treatment timeline.
-Smart lens outcomes depend heavily on accurate biometry and careful lens selection, and clinics that specialize in premium IOLs often invest strongly in measurement technology and pre-op screening.
-A streamlined process can be especially helpful for travelers who want clear scheduling for exams, surgery, and early follow-up visits.
+Many patients choose Turkey for smart lens surgery because eye clinics often offer structured evaluation, advanced diagnostics, and organized treatment planning.
+This can be especially helpful for international patients who want a smooth process for examinations, surgery, and follow-up care.

 Who Is a Good Candidate for Smart Lens Implantation?